nightmarefails/Personal-Portfolio/README.md

 # Personal Portfolio

 ## Project Details
-This project was completed using HTMl and CSS.
+This project was completed using HTML and CSS.
 Using Semantic HTML and more advanced CSS properties like flex-box and media queries I was assigned to make a webpage that was responsive to different device types and screen.

 To achieve the look I wanted for the my work cards I used flex-boxes with flex boxes inside of them which caused me some difficulty, but I was able to figure it out.